celo-org/celo-monorepo/packages/attestation-service/README.md

 ### Operations

 This service uses `bunyan` for structured logging with JSON lines.
 You can pipe STDOUT to `yarn run bunyan` for a more human friendly output.
 The `LOG_LEVEL` environment variable can specify desired log levels.
+We support the following `LOG_FORMAT`s:

+- Default are json lines `LOG_FORMAT=json`
-With `LOG_FORMAT=stackdriver` you can get stackdriver specific format to recover information such as error traces etc.
+- With `LOG_FORMAT=stackdriver` you can get stackdriver specific format to recover information such as error traces etc.
+- To get something more human readable, use `LOG_FORMAT=human`

 This service exposes prometheus metrics under `/metrics`.